Lent is the period of time that begins on Ash Wednesday and ends on Holy Thursday (a.k.a.: Mass of the Lord's Supper). It is a time to delve

 Through CRS Rice Bowl, faith communities in dioceses throughout the United States put their faith into action through prayer, fasting and almsgiving.
 Lenten alms donated through CRS Rice Bowl support the work of CRS in more than 100 different countries each year.
 Twenty-five percent of donations to CRS Rice Bowl stay in the local diocese, supporting hunger and poverty alleviation efforts.
 Since its inception in 1975, CRS Rice Bowl has raised more than $320 million.

-Join us this Lent as we encounter communities in Honduras, the Philippines and Kenya that are overcoming hunger and the impact of climate change with the prayers and support of people like you.
+Join us this Lent as we encounter communities in Indonesia, El Salvador, and Uganda that are overcoming hunger and the impact of climate change with the prayers and support of people like you.

 Watch their stories here and see how God is moving them to victory.